 What if it is not mechanical?

 Most neck pain is mechanical and relatively straightforward.
-There are some kinds of neck pain that are more serious, however, and so you should always get neck pain checked out by a qualified person like myself.
-This is where the questions come in.
-I need to determine if there’s a chance your neck pain might be of a more serious variety, or of a type that needs another opinion from a different kind of medical professional.
+There are some kinds of neck pain that are more serious, however, and so you should always get neck pain checked out.
+It’s important to be sure your neck pain isn’t of a type that needs another opinion from a different kind of medical professional.

-But, If more serious kinds of pain are ruled out by your history and examination, most mechanical neck problems are easy to resolve within a few days with a little bit of gentle manual therapy, proprioception exercise, desensitisation manoeuvres and pain education – alongside sound gentle self-care advice.
+But, If more serious causes are ruled out, most mechanical neck problems are easy to resolve within a few days with a little bit of gentle treatment, exercise, and pain desensitisation techniques – alongside sound gentle self-care advice.
 If your neck pain is chronic or longstanding, there are even more techniques I can do to help you with.